vkostyanetsky/Fastimer/README.md

 By default, Fastimer expects to see your data in user's home directory (`%USERPROFILE%\Fastimer` on Windows, for example).
 Of course, you can store it anywhere else using a directory junction or `--path` option.

-To be short, you want a fasting timer to do three things:
+To be short, you want a fasting timer to do four things.

 ### 1. To start a new fast

+First thing is creating a new fast.
+Usage:

 ```commandline
 fastimer start 20